Procedural Rules, 29 CFR Part 2700

 (c) Prior hearing required.
 Temporary relief shall not be granted prior to a hearing on such application.

-(d) Service of pleadings.
-A copy of each document filed with the Commission under subpart F of this part must be served on all parties by a means of delivery no less expeditious than that used for filing, except that if service by electronic transmission (email) is impossible, the filing party must serve in person, by third party commercial carrier, or by facsimile transmission, resulting in same-day delivery.
+(d) Service of documents.
+A copy of each document filed with the Commission under subpart F of this part must be served on all parties by a means of delivery no less expeditious than that used for filing, except that if service by email or other electronic transmission is impossible, the filing party must serve in person, or by third-party commercial carrier, resulting in same-day delivery.

 (a) An application for temporary relief shall contain:

-(1) A showing of substantial likelihood that the findings and decision of the Judge or the Commission will be favorable to the applicant;
+(1) A showing of substantial likelihood that the findings and decision of the ALJ or the Commission will be favorable to the applicant;

 (2) A statement of the specific relief requested; and